MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-Though many chemicals in cosmetics present slight or no threat, some are linked to severe health issues, including cancer, and neurological harm.
-Chemicals in cosmetics gain entry to your body through internal use, the skin, and inhalation, and pose the same problems as food chemicals, per this site.
+While many chemicals in beauty products and cosmetics present slight or zero danger, some have been associated to serious medical problems, including neurological harm and cancer.
+Cosmetic chemicals gain entry to your body through inhalation, the skin, and ingestion, and cause the same dangers as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and various other everyday products.
-Yet, no area of consumer products is subject to less government oversight than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-Though most of the chemicals and contaminants in cosmetics and personal care products likely pose very little risk, exposure to some is associated with worrying health conditions, including cancer.
+Contaminants and chemicals linked to cancer are found in food and various other commonly used items.
+But, no group of consumer items is susceptible to less government oversight than cosmetics and other personal products, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+Although many of the chemicals and contaminants in cosmetics and personal care products in all likelihood pose little risk, being exposed to some has been linked to serious health disorders, including cancer.